 In Ohio, Clinton opposes Obama auto parts trade standard

-CLEVELAND (AP) — Hillary Clinton wants tougher rules on auto imports than the Obama administration negotiated in a sweeping Pacific trade deal that she supported as secretary of state but opposes as a presidential candidate.
+CLEVELAND (AP) — Hillary Clinton wants stricter rules on auto imports than the Obama administration negotiated in a sweeping Pacific trade deal that's a major priority for the White House.

-Under the Trans-Pacific Partnership, automobiles could be imported into the U.S. tax-free even if most of their parts were made abroad.
-That's drawn opposition from auto-state senators, such as Ohio Democrat Sherrod Brown.
+Under the Trans-Pacific Partnership, automobiles could be imported tax-free into the U.S. even if most parts in those vehicles were made in countries that are not in the trade alliance.